-Research students based outside the UK, or those who do not meet the criteria to be classified as a 'Home' or 'EU' student may be required to pay enhanced fee levels to offset the absence of HEFCE funding.
-Precise criteria are used to define a 'Home', 'EU' or 'Overseas' student and there are implications of classifying a student on fees and funding levels.
+Research students based outside the UK, or those who do not meet the criteria to be classified as a 'Home' student may be required to pay enhanced fee levels to offset the absence of HEFCE funding.
+Precise criteria are used to define a 'Home or 'International' student and there are implications of classifying a student on fees and funding levels.
 If an applicant is not sure which fee rate they would be subject to, please ask them to contact the RDT for advice.